ClickHouse® connector

 • Optional fields have default values if these fields are specified.

-4. Click SSL if you need to secure your connection.
+4. Enable SSL if you need to secure your connection.

-5. To encrypt the data transmission, click Upload file under CA Certificate.
+5. To encrypt data transmission, upload a .pem file with certificates under CA Certificate.

-• Included tables.
-The Transfer service will transfer only the data from these tables.
-Specify regular expressions to select tables.
+• Included tables: Transfer will transfer data only from these tables.

-To create a ClickHouse® source endpoint with API, use the endpoint.ClickhouseSource model.
+To create a ClickHouse® source endpoint with the API, use the endpoint.ClickhouseSource model.

 ClickHouse® type Transfer type